 Cyclosporine (Neoral, Sandimmune, Gengraf)

-- Mechanism: Cyclosporine inhibits calcineurin, essential for T-cell activation, thus reducing the immune response.
+- Mechanism: Cyclosporine inhibits calcineurin, reducing T-cell activation.

 - Administration: Oral.